• Skip to primary navigation

 Also, for these flaky buttermilk biscuits, there’s no need to use a biscuit cutter the dough is cut directly in the pan.

 Of course if won’t hurt to add a drizzled icing if you’re craving a bo berry biscuit.
-If you love blueberries, then you also need to try a blueberry pull apart bread with a lemon icing.
+When you want a sweeter biscuit without icing, go with honey butter biscuits.
+But if you love blueberries, then you’ll need to try a blueberry pull apart bread with a lemon icing, or try out a no-bake fresh blueberry pie.
 Or if blueberries aren’t available, try making strawberry biscuits.

 The flaky layers in these light and fluffy Southern biscuits are over-the-top.
 The trick to getting layered flaky biscuits is to use very cold butter and to avoid over mixing the dough.
 This is not only true when you are adding fruit, but also for homemade cornbread biscuits.